melezhik/advent/2022/SparrowCI_pipelines_for_everything.md

 # SparrowCI pipelines for everything

-New year and Christmas is a fun time when the whole family get together by dinner table and have some good time.
+New year and Christmas is a fun time when the whole family gets together by dinner table and have some good time.

-Let me introduce some fun and young member of Raku family called SparrowCI - super flexible and fun to use CI service
+Let me introduce some fun and young member of a Raku family called SparrowCI - super flexible and fun to use CI service.

 To visit SparrowCI - got https://ci.sparrowhub.io web site and get a login using your GitHub credentials.